Skip to content

 • Mind compliance.
 Work-from-anywhere arrangements come with a new pane of tax, immigration, and employment law risks.
 New remote work-related tax rules may also emerge.
 Ensure that your policies remain in close sync with the current compliance regulations to avoid unnecessary risk exposure.

-Telenet retention is an important part of workforce planning, and even more so in 2024 as the wave of resignations continues.
+Telenet retention is an important part of workforce planning, and even more so in 2025 as the wave of resignations continues.
+90% of organizations are concerned about retention, according to LinkedIn’s Workplace Learning Report.
+They consider “offering learning opportunities” as the top retention strategy.

 Top tips to enlarge those brains Top tip: